 Baggage allowances and your bike

-Your bike must be carried as a part of your luggage allowance and to this end we do ask you to make every effort to keep your total check-in baggage to an absolute minimum.
+If you are bringing your own bike on this tour it must be carried as a part of your luggage allowance on your international flight and to this end we recommend that you to make every effort to keep your total check-in baggage to an absolute minimum.
 The baggage allowance for most airlines for an economy-class ticket is 20kg per person; although a degree of flexibility is usually extended to groups and the check in staff may accept up to 26kg per person without imposing excess baggage charges.

 Your bike (in its cardboard box) will weigh 15 to 18kg.
 So, that means you will have a small allowance for clothing etc. You should carry small heavy items in your day pack / pannier which you can take onto the plane as hand luggage.

 Your hand luggage is not included as a part of your overall allowance, as it is not weighed.
 Please inform your airline that you will be taking your bike on the flight, and attempt to make every effort to secure from the airline an additional baggage allowance - but this is not always granted.
 Although we cannot guarantee that there will not be excess baggage charges, this is something, which very rarely happens.